lragudo/ewucolab/src/pages/home.md

 sections:
   - title: CoLab at EWU Innovation Center
     section_id: colab
-    subtitle: ""
+    subtitle: Build relationships, Build Experience.
-    content: >
+    content: >-
-      CoLab is a place for students to study, work on projects, meet with faculty, meet with community members, and attend events.
+      CoLab at the EWU Innovation Center is a place for students to study, work on projects, meet with faculty, meet with community members, and attend events.
 CoLab is interdisciplinary and experiential.
 CoLab is inclusive and equitable.
-      CoLab is lexible and adaptive.
+CoLab is flexible and adaptive.
 CoLab will evolve as need evolves.
+Contact the Department of Design at design@ewu.edu with questions and suggestions.

     actions: []
     type: section_content
-    image: images/majestic-lavender.png
+    image: images/AboutBannerNoText.png
   - title: About
     section_id: about
     subtitle: ""